 Underlying Health Conditions

 Other underlying health problems unrelated to HIV may trigger canker sores as well.
-Autoimmune diseases like celiac disease, lupus, irritable bowel syndrome (IBS) and Crohn’s disease, for example, affect the immune system and may cause frequent canker sore outbreaks.
+Autoimmune diseases like celiac disease, lupus, and irritable bowel syndrome (IBS), for example, affect the immune system and may cause frequent canker sore outbreaks.

 Untreated vitamin deficiencies also cause mouth sores.
 Research suggests that a nightly dose of vitamin B12 can help prevent canker sores.
 The addition of vitamin C and lysine may also help to speed healing if taken from the first signs of a canker sore outbreak.